Dragon Ball Z: Bio-Broly: Singles

 "Dragon Power ∞" was released as a single on 8 mm CD on July 21, 1994 in Japan.
 It was coupled with the image song "Chīsa na Senshi~Goten to Trunks no Tēma~" performed by Susumu Ōya.

 Another CD called ~Sūpā Senshi Gekiha!!
-Katsu no wa Ore da~ Single +1 (～超戦士撃破！！勝つのはオレだ～Ｓｉｎｇｌｅ＋１, ~Super Warrior Defeat!!
+Katsu no wa Ore da~ Single +1 (～超戦士撃破！！勝つのはオレだ～Single+1, ~Super Warrior Defeat!!
 I'll Be the Winner~ Single + 1) was released on 12 mm CD at the same time as the 8 mm CD.
 This 12 mm CD features a third track, "Kung Fu Taisō" (カンフー体操), also performed by Kageyama.

 English dub soundtrack

 The score for the English dub's composed by Mark Menza.
 The Triple Feature release contains an alternate audio track containing the English dub with original Japanese background music by Shunsuke Kikuchi, an opening theme of "We Gotta Power", and an ending theme of "Dragon Power ∞".

 Releases

+Dragon Ball Z: Bio-Broly was theatrically released in Japan on July 9, 1994.
+The film was released on VHS and LaserDisc in February 1995.
+It was first released on DVD on April 14, 2006, as part of Dragon Box The Movies, a box set that includes every Dragon Ball film released up to that point.
+Bio-Broly was later re-released on its own on January 9, 2009, as Dragon Ball The Movies #11.
+It was released on Blu-ray on December 5, 2018, as part of Dragon Ball The Movies Blu-ray #06, a two-film set that also includes Dragon Ball Z: Fusion Reborn.
+The jacket of the Blu-ray originally featured a disclaimer that the films contain content that "may be considered inappropriate for modern audiences" but were included as originally made out of respect for their "historical value".
+However, the versions of the films included were actually censored; namely, the removal of characters giving the middle finger.
+Toei apologized for the mistake, offered refunds, and stated that all copies shipped after January 25, 2019, would be censored, but would contain an accurate jacket that notes the films have been altered.

-It was released on DVD in North America on September 13, 2005.
-It was later released in Triple Feature set along with Broly – The Legendary Super Saiyan (1993) and Broly – Second Coming (1994) for Blu-ray and DVD on March 31, 2009, both feature full 1080p format in HD remastered 16:9 aspect ratio and an enhanced 5.1 surround mix.
-The film was re-released to DVD in final remastered thinpak collection on January 3, 2012, containing the last 4 Dragon Ball Z films.
+Funimation released the film on DVD in North America on September 13, 2005.
+They was later released it in a Triple Feature set along with Broly – The Legendary Super Saiyan (1993) and Broly – Second Coming (1994) for Blu-ray and DVD on March 31, 2009.
+Both feature 1080p format in HD remastered 16:9 aspect ratio and an enhanced 5.1 surround mix.
+The film was re-released to DVD by Funimation in the final remastered thinpak collection on January 3, 2012, containing the last four Dragon Ball Z films.